-Another important reminder here is that, before the wedding you would be very energised and active so taking loads of pictures would be quite exciting and memorable.
+Another important reminder here is that before the wedding, you would be very energized and active so taking loads of pictures would be quite exciting and memorable.
 However, during or towards the end of the ceremony, due to exhaustion, you might not be in the mood for a seemingly unending photoshoot.

 After their wedding, many people realize that they were so nervous and busy ensuring that everything goes perfectly well, that they forgot to actually ‘live’ and cherish the day themselves.